 Remember, you can still get sunburnt through clouds, so don’t fall into a false sense of security if the sun isn’t out.
 If you have to go outside, put on your sunglasses and a sunhat, and hide in the shade until your skin has healed.

 Sunburn can often lead to further illnesses like sun poisoning and sunstroke.
 That’s why it’s important to treat it as an illness and get plenty of rest.
 It can be really frustrating if you’re on holiday and you’ve got to spend the day in bed, but it will make you feel better in the long run.
 If you don’t rest up after a sunburn, you could end up having to spend more than a couple of days in bed.
 Don’t worry though, you’ll soon be back to full health.
-If you like to exercise in the sun, check out our tips for running in the heat.

 Visit The Doctor If You Feel Sick